Hear others’ stories about how implementing the Patient Activation Measure has made a real difference in people’s lives’:

 - Practitioners in primary care and social prescribing talk about the value of using the Patient Activation Measure to assess patients levels of knowledge, skills and confidence, enabling them to provide the support that is right for the patient and see the impact of their work is having with their patients.

 - Stephen tells us how health coaching supported him to improve his skills, knowledge and confidence to manage his conditions from a PAM level 2 to a level 4, improve his health and have a more positive outlook on life.

 NHS England worked with partners through an Action Learning Set to understand how patient activation can increase and encourage personalised care in the NHS.

-Its evaluation focuses on practical lessons and points to consider for others interested in using PAM in their local areas, the final report is available on the University of Leicester website.
+Its evaluation focuses on practical lessons and points to consider for others interested in using PAM in their local areas, the final report is available on the FutureNHS platform.
 Site summaries from the learning set are available;